zelosleone/turso/docs/javascript-api-reference.md

 To open an in-memory database, please pass `:memory:` as the `path` parameter.

 The function returns a `Database` object.

+## class Database

+The `Database` class represents a connection that can prepare and execute SQL statements.

+### Methods

 #### prepare(sql) ⇒ Statement